Eighteenth Amendment to the Constitution of Pakistan: Background

 The power of the president to dissolve the Parliament was enacted by the Eighth Amendment to the Constitution of Pakistan during the presidency of Gen. Muhammad Zia-ul-Haq, before it was removed by then-prime minister Nawaz Sharif during his second term by the Thirteenth Amendment.
 It was finally restored during the presidency of Gen. Pervez Musharraf by the Seventeenth Amendment.
 This bill is the first bill since 1973 to decrease the powers of the president.

 Back then, this amounted to the only democratically elected parliament to fully complete its tenure in the history of Pakistan from 2003–2008, albeit under Musharraf.
 The second complete parliamentary term was completed by the PPP led government from 2008–2013 which had in fact passed the 18th Amendment.
-However, this 2008–2013 term is often touted to be the first complete democratic change of power without a military president or a coup de etat in Pakistan.
+However, this 2008–2013 term is often touted to be the first complete democratic change of power without a military president or a coup d'etat in Pakistan.